bigtreeyanger/presence_detection_cnn/README.md

          "mixed_truth": [[0, 1, 1, 0, 1], [1, 0, 0, 0, 1]]},

 Explanation:
-On day1 the experiment happened in Lab1, number of runs collected for label 0 (empty) and label 1 (motion) is 6 and 6 respecively.
-Furthermore, two mixture runs are collected at the same day with labeling provided in 'mixed_truth'.
+On day1 the experiment was conducted in Lab1, number of runs collected for label 0 (empty) and label 1 (motion) is 6 and 6 respecively.
+Furthermore, two mixture runs are collected on the same day with truth labeling provided in 'mixed_truth'.

 mixed data runs: a continuous run where two states alternates.
 In other runs, only one state is involved, that is CSI images are either labeled as 0 or 1.